generous-folks/reason-web-server/README.md

 # Welcome to the ReasonWebServer project !
 This is a work in progress pedagogic project about ReasonML language.

+Learn more about ReasonML language on [the ReasonML website](https://reasonml.github.io/).

 ## Quick start
 Install dependencies using the following command
 ```sh